 - The LGBTQ communities smoke at rates 40%-almost 200% higher than the general population.

-- It is the number one public health threat to the GLBT community!
+- It is the number one public health threat to the LGBT community!

 - Tobacco control is the cutting edge social justice issue!